Our Top Working From Home Tips

 Do not take video calls with a bright window behind you, unless you’re going for the witness-protection-program look.
 Set yourself up with cheerful lighting that allows meeting participants to see your face.

-Leverage the sharing function of whatever calendar tool you use — whether Google or Outlook — to keep your team abreast on what you’re working on.
+Leverage the sharing function of whatever calendar tool you use — whether Google or Outlook — to keep your team abreast of what you’re working on.

 Use Loom for training and instructional videos.
 Loom allows you to record your screen and voice and then easily share your recording through a Loom link.

-Once you’ve decided your working hours, communicate those hours with your team, family, and friends.
+Once you’ve decided on your working hours, communicate them with your team, family, and friends.

-If you have one, close your office door when needed, and turn off the TV, even if it’s just news.
+If you have a home office, close your door when needed, and turn off the TV, even if it’s just news.
 It will inevitably grab your attention.

 Without an office environment to keep you in the zone, find time and task management tactics that work for you.
-For instance, set SMART (Specific, Measurable, Achievable, Realistic, and Time-Based) goals, and consider Francesco Cirillo’s Pomodoro productivity technique wherein you spend 25 minutes on a task with a 5 minute break immediately after.
+For instance, set SMART (Specific, Measurable, Achievable, Realistic, and Time-Based) goals.

 Consider tools like StayFocused to limit the amount of time your browser allows you to spend on social media or news sites.